-Mobile Commons is proud to announce that our platform now supports both the universal ASCII and the GSM language character sets.
+Mobile Commons is proud to announce that our platform now supports the UCS2 language character set, in addition to the universal ASCII and the GSM language character sets.
 Simply speaking, this means that text messages sent from the Mobile Commons platform can now include special characters such as the umlaut (ü), and the enye (ñ), and other diacritical marks.
 This new feature is available to all our customers, and allows them to more accurately message their subscribers in other languages besides English.

 How to add special characters to your text messages in the Mobile Commons Platform